No Highs: Background

-The album's liner notes discussed ambient music's place in the modern era.
-The notes read "[the album] serves as a beacon of unease against the deluge of false positive corporate ambient currently in vogue".
+A press release about the album discussed ambient music's place in the modern era.
+It reads: "[the album] serves as a beacon of unease against the deluge of false positive corporate ambient currently in vogue".
 The album is Hecker's reaction to this "soothing", corporate ambient, as shown in the album's anxious and fretful sound.
 The album was also seen as a response to the rise of ambient music on streaming services, which, according to The Guardian, "[threatens to] reduce ambient to a genre of convenience".
 Pitchfork wrote that "ambient music is in crisis" due to the abundance of channels on streaming services which "guarantee hours of chilled-out, challenge-free audio".

 Composition

 No Highs is an ambient album.
 The album is a departure of the sound of Hecker's last two albums, and was described by Pitchfork as "less confrontational".
 According to AllMusic, No Highs is about "dealing with depression, anxiety, and isolation" which reflects in the nervous tone of the music.
 The Skinny wrote that the album attempts to portray the contemporaneous era, and its sounds evoke "dead horizons and husk cityscapes".
 According to Sputnikmusic, the album is "profoundly lonely-feeling".

 The eight-minute opener "Monotony" begins with a Morse code-like post-minimalist pulse, before "sweeping" synths and a church organ are added.
 According to Pitchfork, this organ is a signature sound of Hecker.
 "Total Garbage" includes playing by saxophonist Colin Stetson.
 "Lotus Light" helps portray the album's anxious mood through "a loud, high-pitched beeping noise".
 "In Your Mind" uses a sequencer pattern which has a fluctuating tempo.
 Stetson also plays on "Monotony II".
 Pitchfork compared the final two tracks, "Sense Suppression" and "Living Spa Water", to early ambient music.
 The satirically titled "Living Spa Water" was described by AllMusic as conveying "somewhere between a replenishing bath and an out-of-body experience".